Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 ## Converting Munsell color codes to other color systems

 In the next example we look at the Munsell color codes and conversion algorithms from a code to RGB and other color spaces.
 Munsell color codes can be matched with RGB values via the [Munsell color codes conversion table](http://www.cis.rit.edu/mcsl/online/munsell.php).
-You can load a table with 2350 entries from the GSIF dokuwiki:
+You can load a table with 2350 entries from the book repository:

 ```r